Skip to main content

 controller:

-# indicates we should create the terranetes-controller service account
+# Indicates the creation of the terranetes-controller service account

 create: true

-# annotations is a collection of annotations which should be added to the ServiceAccount
+# annotations is a collection of annotations to be added to the ServiceAccount

 annotations: {}